-The winery is located in the McLaren Vale (South Australia) in Australia, It was founded by Thomas Hardy (1830-1912), immigrated from England in 1853.
+The winery is located in the McLaren Vale (South Australia) in Australia, It was founded by England-born Thomas Hardy (1830-1912) in 1853.
 Previously, this three years had worked at the vineyard Reynella and had also tried as a gold digger and drover.
 Hardy used the earned money to buy a 46-acre property on the banks of the River Torrens near Adelaide, calling it Bankside.
-A year later, the modest start was made with the planting of 0.8 hectares of oranges and 0.3 hectares of shiraz.
+A year later, the modest start was made with the planting of 0.8 hectares of oranges and 0.3 hectares of shiraz vines.
 In 1857 the first wine was produced and in 1859 two large barrels of wine were sold to England.
 Hardy became one of the first exporters of Australian wine.
 The purchase of Tintara Winery in 1876 laid the foundation for larger-scale wine production.
-Today, one of the wine lines bears this name (see below).
+Today one of the wine lines bears this name (see below).
 The first awards were given at the International Wine Fair in Bordeaux in 1882 and in Paris in 1889.
-By the end of the 19th century, Thomas Hardy & Sons expanded through constant growth or acquisition to become the most important Australian wine producer.
+By the end of the 19th century, Thomas Hardy & Sons expanded through constant growth or acquisition to the most important Australian wine producers.
 Due to his great merit, Thomas Hardy was referred to as the "Father of the South Australian Wine Industry."